 - To configure IPsec Settings, first you need to configure the General Settings section under the IPsec Settings menu.
-Under the General Settings, there are five parameters that need to be set as follows: - IPsec: By checking the box for this option, you enable the IPsec feature for PG59XX.. - Peer Address: This option is to specify the IP address of a remote host or peer host or remote gateway.
-There are two choices for the Peer Address which are Dynamic and Statics. - Dynamic: When you selected the Dynamic by choosing the Dynamic radio button, the Peer Address or the remote device IP address is not fixed or unknown.
-Note that when Peer Address is set to dynamic mode, the PG59XX can accept remote connection request or will be the responder. - Static: On the other hand, if you know the IP address of the remote device, you can choose the ratio button for Static option and enter the IP address in the text box behind it.
-The PG59XX will be the initiator/responder. - Remote Subnet: This option is to indicate whether you want to create an IPsec connection to the remote subnetwork.
-There are also two choices for Remote Subnet access: - None (Host Only): This option is to specify that the remote subnet is not supported or no remote subnet and only host access is supported.
-That is the remote end of the IPsec tunnel is a host or peer device only.
+Under the General Settings, there are five parameters that need to be set as follows: - IPsec: By checking the box for this option, you enable the IPsec feature for SE59XX. - NAT Traversal: If you are aware that there is a Network Address Translation (NAT) mechanism in between the two sides of the IPsec tunnel connection, please check this option.
+That is the host or the subnet is using address(es) in the private IP Address spaces.
+Some NAT routers will block IPsec packets if it does not support IPsec pass-through.
+If you connect to another NAT router which does not support IPsec pass-through at the WAN side, SE59XX will activate this option automatically and encapsulate the IPsec packets inside UDP port 4500 to be able to pass through the NAT router. - Peer Address: This option is to specify the IP address of a remote host or peer host or remote gateway.
+There are two choices for the Peer Address which are Dynamic and Statics.

-- Network: This option is to specify the Remote Subnet by entering the Subnet IP Address and the number of Subnet Masking Bits or associated routing prefix.
+- Dynamic: When you selected the Dynamic by choosing the Dynamic radio button, the Peer Address or the remote device IP address is not fixed or unknown.
+Note that when Peer Address is set to dynamic mode, the SE59XX can accept remote connection request or will be the responder. - Static: On the other hand, if you know the IP address of the remote device, you can choose the ratio button for Static option and enter the IP address in the text box behind it.
+The SE59XX will be the initiator/responder. - Remote Subnet: This option is to indicate whether you want to create an IPsec connection to the remote subnetwork.
+There are also two choices for Remote Subnet access: - None )Host Only(: This option is to specify that the remote subnet is not supported or no remote subnet and only host access is supported.
+That is the remote end of the IPsec tunnel is a host or peer device only. - Network: This option is to specify the Remote Subnet by entering the Subnet IP Address and the number of Subnet Masking Bits or associated routing prefix.
 This option supports the Classless Inter-Domain Routing (CIDR) notation.
 For example, Subnet IP Address is 192.168.11.0 and Subnet mask are 24 bits (from 255.255.255.0). - Connection Type: This option is to specify the IPsec connection type which can be either Tunnel mode or Transport mode.
 Please select the corresponding connection type from the drop-down list.
 Note that the Tunnel mode can be applied to the host-to-host, the host-to-subnet, and the subnet-to-subnet communications.
 The Transport mode can only be applied in the host-to-host communication.

 The second part of IPsec Settings is the Authentication Settings.
 Here you have an authentication's Method which already selected as the Pre-Shared Key.
 Then, you must enter in a secret key or a pass-phrase in the textbox behind it.
-Both ends of the VPN tunnel must use the same secret key or password.
+Both ends of the the VPN tunnel must use the same secret key or password.
 The pre-shared key can be 1 to 60 case-sensitive ASCII characters and special symbols.